dclab-skku/dclab-skku.github.io/docs/_members/dongwoo_lee.md

 github: dongwoo_lee
 ---

-Junghoon Kim is currently a passionate investor who works at SDB Investment and actively invests in cutting-edge technologies in the IT and Bio fields.
-Prior to joining SDB Investment, he worked in the IT investment division of InterVest.
+Dongwoo Lee is currently a software developer who works at Samsung Research and actively is interested in cutting-edge technologies in the IT and mobile fields.
-Before entering the venture capital industry, he worked as a software engineer at Samsung Research and developed a Linux-based mobile platform (Tizen).
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.